danielvartan/netlogo-actions/README.md

 Below is a basic workflow configuration.
 To use it, create a file named `check-netlogo.yaml` with the content below and place it in the `.github/workflows` folder at the root of your repository.

-The runners `windows-latest` and `macos-latest` are also supported.

 ```yaml
 on:
   push: